Request Course Reserves (for Faculty)

 Faculty may request both Library-owned and personal copies of books, videos, DVDs, audio CDs, or cassette tapes for print and video course reserve.

-Photocopies of articles, or books for which only a single chapter will be used for the course, should be submitted for E-reserve in order to provide broader access to students enrolled in the course.
+Photocopies of articles, or books for which only a single chapter will be used for the course, should be uploaded to your Schoology course page in order to provide broader access to students enrolled in the course.

 Where to Submit Materials